-Youth Care Treatment Center and school has helped teens with suicidal ideation in Utah, Nevada, and Idaho for 30 years.
+Youth Care Treatment Center and school has helped teens with suicidal ideation all over the United States for 30 years.
 Our unique approach is based off of solid morals and beliefs to help adolescents be successful in turning their lives around.

 Learn about suicidal ideation